evanwill/workshop-template-b/content/2-lesson.md

 This [site](https://evanwill.github.io/workshop-template-b/) demonstrates the output on GitHub Pages, and the content pages serve as examples.

 {% capture text %}
-1. Click the green "Use this template" button on the [workshop-template-b repository](https://github.com/evanwill/workshop-template-b) to make your own new copy of the code.
+1. Click the green "Use this template" button on the [workshop-template-b repository](https://github.com/evanwill/workshop-template-b) to make your own new copy of the code in your account.
 2. Work on the GitHub web interface or clone to your local machine to edit files.
 3. Edit the `_config.yml` with your info.
 4. Edit the content pages in markdown.